Privacy Policy

 We collect the following categories of information:

-Analytics Data: With your consent, we use Google Analytics to collect aggregated information about how visitors interact with our public website content (such as page views, device types, and general location).
-This helps us improve our website experience.
+- Analytics Data: With your consent, we use Google Analytics to collect aggregated information about how visitors interact with our public website content.
 Google Analytics may set cookies and collect IP addresses and usage patterns, but we have configured it to anonymize IP addresses before storage or processing.

 4. How We Use Your Information